-- I had them go through their drafts and highlight the nouns in yellow and the verbs in orange.
+- Going through their drafts and highlighting the nouns in yellow and the verbs in orange.

-- I encouraged them to add adjectives in before the nouns when appropriate.
+- Encouraging them to add adjectives to each of the nouns when appropriate.

-- I had them examine their word choices for the verbs and challenged them to replace them with stronger verbs (example: I ran to the playground.
+- Examining their word choices for the verbs and challenged them to replace them with stronger verbs (example: I ran to the playground.
 I sprinted to the sunny playground.)

 The final steps in the Paragraph of the Week system include publishing a final copy and sharing it with others.
-The final copy can simply be written on the enclosed stationary or it can be typed into the digital version of the resource that is included.
+The final copy can simply be written on the included stationary, or it can be typed into the digital version of the resource that is also included.

 They will have had the consistent practice they need as writers from the process of getting to the publishing stage.
 So, while I do recommend each piece be turned into a written and illustrated published work that is stored sequentially to show the progress, I do support the decision to not take every single piece to that level.

-If you do want to have your students create a weekly published copy, but find time to be a factor I suggest the following:
+If you do want to have your students create a weekly published copy, but find time to be a limiting factor, I suggest the following: